oskarer/eslint-plugin-underscore/docs/rules/prop-shorthand.md

 # Property shorthand

-When using certain method in lodash such as map, it's possible to use the `_.property` callback shorthand.
+When using certain method in Underscore such as map, it's possible to use the `_.property` callback shorthand.
 This rule will enforce whether or not to use shorthand when possible to keep consistency in your code.

 ## Rule Details